Buttons #

 exec=setkeyvalue,KeyName=Value

-The look and behavior of a button can be adjusted on the fly.
-You can establish a key-value pair as a trigger condition, and the properties to be altered when the key-value condition is met.
-The example below illustrates this.
+A button’s appearance and actions can be changed at run time.
+You can specify a key-value pair as a trigger condition, and properties to be changed when the condition is met.
+Below is an example.

 #### BUTTON0.txt with variants